 Your landlord is also responsible for keeping the property in good condition for you to live in.
 As a tenant, you are responsible for keeping the rental property clean and undamaged.
 If you discover any repairs which need doing or have any concerns, contact your landlord immediately.
 Don’t be afraid to report repairs to your landlord, as it’s much easier and cheaper for them to fix an issue when you first notice it rather than when the issue becomes a big problem.

+If you and your landlord dispute on how much of your security deposit you should receive returned, it's a good idea to have kept good records on the state of the property.
 When moving in you should be provided with an inventory of everything that's provided with the property including furniture, carpets, curtains, appliances, crockery and cutlery.
-Notify your landlord if you disagree with anything on the inventory as it will affect how much of your deposit you get back at the end of the tenancy.
+Notify your landlord if you disagree with anything on the inventory as it will affect how much of your security deposit you get back at the end of the tenancy.
 A good tip is to take photos, ideally dated and labelled, of any items that are broken or damaged and to notify the landlord.
 Keep receipts for any items you've replaced, correspondence about repairs and copies of your bills.
 Most disputes about deposits are over the condition of the property at the end of the tenancy.
 Make sure you give the property a thorough clean before you move out and leave it in the same condition as the day you arrived.

 One of the most important types of protection you can buy for your rented home is contents insurance.
 Just like a homeowner, you probably feel a great deal of pride in where you live and a sense of responsibility for insuring your belongings against fire or theft.

 Contents insurance covers the contents of your home that you own, including items such as televisions, furniture and kitchen appliances.
 It provides you with peace of mind in the event of any loss or damage to your home contents.
 See home contents insurance options provided by AIG.